ufora/test-looper/docs/tl.md

 	tl.py init <dir> git@gilab.mycompany.com

-to initialize a '.tl' repo in '<dir>'.
-This operates like 'git' - you have a `.tl` directory that identifies the root of the installation.
+to initialize a '.tl' repo in `dir`.
+This operates like `git` - you have a `.tl` directory that identifies the root of the installation.
 All `tl.py` commands operate on that installation from any subdirectory.